Open-Source-Compliance/tdosca-tc01-simplhw/input-sources/README.md

 ## 1. Purpose <a id="pur"></a>
 One task of the project [Test-Driven Open Source Compliance Automation](https://github.com/Open-Source-Compliance/tdosca) is to define test cases consisting of program sources and reference compliance artifacts which - added to the program package - would ensure to distribute the open source program compliantly.

-The project VSIMPLHW is the software input of the test case no. 1.
-It is part of the repository *tdosca-tc01-vsimplhw* and is a ***very simple hello world*** program.
+The project SIMPLHW is the software input of the test case no. 1.
+It is part of the repository *tdosca-tc01-simplhw* and is a ***very simple hello world*** program.

 ## 2. Prerequisites <a id="prq"></a>
 * operating system